What Made Thirty-nine UFO Cultists Commit Bizarre Mass Suicide?

 A Promised UFO Visit Gets Cancelled

-Bonnie Nettles died from cancer in 1983.
-Convinced that her spirit had been taken into a spacecraft an incarnated in a new body, Applewhite believed he and his followers would all do the same when their time came.
+Bonnie Nettles died of cancer in 1983.
+Convinced that her spirit had been taken into a spacecraft and incarnated in a new body, Applewhite believed he and his followers would all do the same when their time came.
 He interpreted Biblical heaven as in fact being a planet inhabited by highly evolved beings and believed Jesus was an ET who rose from the dead and was taken aboard a UFO.

 Though just as the Bible tells of the battle between good and evil, not all extraterrestrials were good, Applewhite thought; there were evil ‘Luciferian’ ones, too, and they wished to prevent him from fulfilling his mission.
 This belief came to him around 1988; it’s been speculated it was a response to the shocking alien abduction stories that were gaining prominence at the time.

 Throughout its existence, the group adopted various names.
-In 1994, Applewhite changed it from Total Overcomers Anonymous to Heaven’s Gate, impressing upon his flock they must abandon everything human, including their bodies, if they wanted to pass through the gate leading to heaven — to reach the Next Level.
+In 1994, Applewhite changed it from Total Overcomers Anonymous to Heaven’s Gate, impressing upon his flock they must abandon everything human, including their bodies if they wanted to pass through the gate leading to heaven — to reach the Next Level.

 And the only way to do it would be SUICIDE!

 Heaven’s Gate devotees didn’t have to wait too long for the opportunity to ‘just do it’ to emerge.
 It came the following year — and, appropriately, direct from the heavens.
 For in July 1995, amateur American astronomers Alan Hale and Thomas Bopp discovered in their telescopes a comet approaching the inner solar system.
 (It remained invisible to the naked eye until 10 months later.)